 Payroll tax credit eligibility

-Employers are eligible for a refundable tax credit equal to 100% or qualified paid sick leave and family leave wages paid by an employer for each calendar quarter, subject to the following caps:
+Private sector employers that provide EPSL and EFML required by the FFCRA are eligible for reimbursement of the costs through refundable tax credits.
+A refundable tax credit is equal to 100% or qualified paid sick leave and family leave wages paid by an employer for each calendar quarter, subject to FFCRA’s statutory limits.

 Frequently asked questions